leoneckert/critical-data-and-visualization-spring-2020/other/current-assignments/README.md

 - **Aim** to upload a finished version of your Data Zine project.
   - Make notes of difficulties you still need to resolve.
    -->

+Due Monday (2020/03/23):
+- Please **record a video presentation** of you project.
+  - The video should be **2.5 minutes long**.
+  - The video should be a screen capture in which you flick through the pages of you zine.
+  - As you show the pages, discuss the following questions - feel free to add other things you want to say, or change the order, be yourself :)
+    - What data did you choose to collect?
+    - How did you collect it, what was the routine?
+    - Why did you choose to visualize the data in this way?
+    - What can be seen in the visualization?
+Does it reveal something you didn't expect?
+    - Did you make crucial compromises?
+Which ones?
+    - If this project had a larger scale and wasn't built for print, how would you imagine it to be?
+  - When you are done, drop the video into [this folder](https://drive.google.com/drive/folders/1es18O3IMwhZj00WaHHfh4U4sbsHNbM4C?usp=sharing) and add a link to the [class wiki](https://github.com/leoneckert/critical-data-and-visualization-spring-2020/wiki) (no worries, only nyu emails can see the Google Drive).